zabbix-community/helm-zabbix/charts/zabbix/README.md

 ## Version 6.0.0

-* Fully support Zabbix 6.0+ Server High Availability.
-More info: #115
+* New implementation of native Zabbix Server High Availability (see [Support of native Zabbix Server High Availability](#support-of-native-zabbix-server-high-availability) section)
+* No breaking changes in values.yaml, but nevertheless you might want to review your values.yaml's `zabbixServer.zabbixServerHA` section

 ## Version 5.0.0

-* Will be used Postgresql 16.x and Zabbix 7.x.
+* Will be using Postgresql 16.x and Zabbix 7.x.
 * Adjust in extraEnv to add support in environment variables from configmap and secret.
 More info: #93

 ## Version 4.0.0